Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 Otherwise, the test continues to a total sample size~$n_2$ which is that of the fixed-sample size test with error probabilities~$\alpha_0, \alpha_1$ and uses that terminal decision rule.
 This can be accomplished in at most $n_2\le Ct\le Cn(t)$ total observations for some constant~$C$.
 Thus, under the null, the total expected sample size is at most and is of the same order~$I_1^{-1}\log\alpha_0^{-1}$ under the alternative by a similar argument.
 By definition of the 2 stages, the procedure has type~I error probability at most $2\alpha_0$, and type~II error probability at most $2\alpha_1$, so repeating the construction with $\alpha_i/2$ replacing $\alpha_i$ ($i=0,1$) controls the error probabilities at the nominal levels and does not affect the asymptotic estimates above.
 Thus, this 2-stage procedure is asymptotically as efficient as the SPRT in this symmetric case.

-If the asymptotic equivalence~\eqref{ENs.SPRT.symm} does not hold but we assume that Lorden shows that no 2-stage test can be asymptotically optimal; this itself is a nontrivial result which we discuss in the next section.
-But for this case Lorden gives a 3-stage procedure that is a slight modification of the one above.
-Letting $t_1$ and $t_2$ be the left- and right-hand sides of \eqref{ENs.SPRT.symm}, respectively, the first stage of Lorden's procedure is of size $\min\{n(t_1), n(t_2)\}$, and the second stage (if needed) brings the total sample size to $\max\{n(t_1), n(t_2)\}$, both using the stopping rule~\eqref{mult.stg.stop} and corresponding decision rule.
-If not stopped after the second stage, a third stage is employed that brings the total sample size to that of the fixed-sample size with error probabilities $\alpha_i$, which is $\le C \max\{n(t_1), n(t_2)\}$as above, and uses that terminal decision rule.
-Since

-and \eqref{P0.lambd.cross} and \eqref{P1.lambd.cross} hold for $n(t_1)$ and $n(t_2)$, respectively, the expected sample size of this 3-stage procedure is asymptotically equal to the corresponding side of \eqref{ENs.SPRT.symm}, and is thus minimized under both the null and alternative.
+If the asymptotic equivalence~\eqref{ENs.SPRT.symm} does not hold but we assume that Lorden shows that no 2-stage test can be asymptotically optimal, itself a nontrivial result that we discuss in the next section.
+For this case Lorden gives a 3-stage procedure that is a slight modification of the one above.
+Letting $t_1$ and $t_2$ be the left- and right-hand sides of \eqref{ENs.SPRT.symm}, respectively, the first stage of the procedure is of size $\min\{n(t_1), n(t_2)\}$, and the second stage (if needed) brings the total sample size to $\max\{n(t_1), n(t_2)\}$, both using the stopping rule~\eqref{mult.stg.stop} and corresponding decision rule.
+If not stopped by the second stage, a third stage brings the total sample size to that of the fixed-sample size with error probabilities $\alpha_i$, which is $\le C \max\{n(t_1), n(t_2)\}$ as above, and uses that terminal decision rule.
+Since $n(t_{i+1})\sim t_{i+1}\sim \log \alpha_{1-i}^{-1}/I_i$ for both $i=0,1$, and \eqref{P0.lambd.cross} and \eqref{P1.lambd.cross} hold for $n(t_1)$ and $n(t_2)$, respectively, the expected sample size of this 3-stage procedure is asymptotically equal to the corresponding side of \eqref{ENs.SPRT.symm}, and is thus minimized under both the null and alternative.